 I don't know about you, but no matter how many ancient sites I visited on my first trip to Rome, I sometimes struggled to conceptualize the magnitude of the structures at the height of their grandeur.
 Imagining most buildings coated in marble helped a bit (as did watching Rome on HBO, if we're honest), but the hordes of tourists with backpacks put somewhat of a damper on the imagination.
 Certainly not to say I didn't enjoy my time in the city; just that the historian in me struggled to visualize a past that distant.

 That said, the sheer scale of the Baths of Diocletian vastly sped up my historical adjustment.
 Standing, dwarfed by the towering walls of the ancient baths, I began to conceptualize what it must have meant to have this bath house filled with hundreds of bathing, toga-clag (or not toga-clad ah!!)
 Romans, nearly 2,000 years ago.
 Crowds are non-existent, which is of course not historically accurate, but perhaps better for our psyche and imagination.

-For all the centrality of its location, the Baths are strangely out of the way - and easily missed, not only geographically and visually in a bustling city, but also in the sense that they sometimes fail to make it onto tourists' to-do lists in a very crowded city, full of ancient and modern treasures.
-We stayed relatively nearby on our first trip.
-That, combined with our love of ancient history, lead us to visit - and given the location, there's really no excuse not to!
+For all the centrality of its location, the Baths of Diocletian are easily missed, not only geographically and visually in a bustling city, but also because they often fail to make it onto tourists' crowded to-do lists in a city full of treasures.

 History of the Baths of Diocletian